 Mrs. Heidi Fagan

 "All of creation is a song of praise to God.
-Love abounds in all things, excels from the depths to beyond the stars, is lovingly disposed to all things." - Hildegard of Bingen
+Love abounds in all things, excels from the depths to beyond the stars, is lovingly disposed to all things." - St. Hildegard of Bingen

 Reflections on Catholic Education